Speaker Guidelines: Business Change and Transformation Conference Europe

 - Create new business opportunities for yourself and your organisation

 What We Are Looking For:

-People want to hear about, and explore, your experiences in creating value through Business Change and Transformation.
-We are looking for speakers who can share their story, stimulate the audience’s imagination, and offer practical answers to real-life challenges.
-What approaches, techniques and tools have proved to be most useful?
-As a speaker, you can expect to get all kinds of valuable insights in return.
+We require presentations about your experiences in enabling organisational success through Business Change and Transformation.
+We are looking for speakers who can share their stories, stimulate the audience’s imagination, and offer practical answers to real-life challenges.
+Which approaches, techniques and tools have proved to be most useful or which ones did not deliver?

 Themes and Topics: